Environmental impact of shipping: Conventional pollutants

 Cities in the United States like Long Beach, Los Angeles, Houston, Galveston, and Pittsburgh see some of the heaviest shipping traffic, which has left local officials desperately trying to clean up the air.
 Increasing trade between the United States and China is helping to increase the number of vessels navigating the Pacific and is exacerbating multiple environmental problems.
 To maintain the level of growth China is experiencing, large amounts of grain are being shipped to China.
 The numbers of shipments are expected to continue increasing.

 In contrast to sulfur emissions (which depend on the fuel used), nitrous oxide emissions are primarily a function of combustion temperature.
 As air contains over 70% nitrogen by volume, some of it will react with oxygen during combustion.
 Given that those reactions are endothermic, a higher amount of nitrous oxides will be produced at higher combustion temperatures.
 However, other pollutants, particularly unburned or partially burnt hydrocarbons (also known as hyperfine particulates or soot), will be more common at lower combustion temperatures, so there is a trade-off between nitrogen oxides and soot.

 Other than replacing ambient air with pure oxygen or some other oxidizing agent, the only ways to significantly reduce the nitrogen oxide emissions are via passing flue gasses through a catalytic converter and/or diesel exhaust fluid treatment, whereby an aqueous solution of urea reacts with the nitrous oxides in the flue gas to produce nitrogen, carbon dioxide and water.
 However, both those options add cost and weight.
 Furthermore, the urea in diesel exhaust fluid is usually derived from fossil fuels, and therefore it is not carbon neutral.

 A third option entails the use of wet scrubbers that essentially spray seawater through the exhaust column as it is pumped through a chamber.
 Depending on the detailed engineering-design attributes of the wet scrubber, these devices can wash out the sulfur oxides, soot and nitrogen oxides from the engine exhaust, thus leaving a sludge that contains soot and various acidic compounds (or neutralized compounds, if alkaline substances are mixed in with the scrubbing liquid beforehand).
 This material can then be either treated via an on-board device (closed-loop system), or it can simply be dumped overboard (open-loop system).
-The discharged material can be harmful to marine life, especially in nearshore settings.
+The discharged material has been shown to harm marine life, especially in nearshore settings.